krypted/precache/README.md

 ## Usage
 Before using, make sure `precache.py` is executable: `chmod +x precache.py`.

-If this is used on the Caching server directly, you don't need to use `-cs http://cachingserver:port`.
+1. The script will first attempt to use `AssetCacheLocatorUtil` (macOS 10.12 or newer) to force the local machine to find the Caching Server for its network.
+2. The script then checks to see if the machine is a Caching Server, and if it is, uses the relevant URL and port.
+3. If the machine isn't a Caching Server, then it checks to see if the machine knows where the Caching Server for its network is located, and if it finds this, uses the relevant URL and port.
+4. If this fails, it falls back to `http://localhost:49672`.

-If this is run on a Mac that is _not_ a Caching server, you will need to supply `-cs http://cachingserver:port` - where `cachingserver:port` are the appropriate values.
+Alternatively, you can provide the Caching Server URL and port by using the flag `-cs http://cachingserver:port` - where `cachingserver:port` are the appropriate values.
 You can find your caching servers port by running: `sudo serveradmin fullstatus caching`